 Real People...Real Coverage...

-Term Life: for temporary simplified coverage and no cash value.
+For temporary, simplified coverage and no cash value.

 Term life is the simplest and least expensive type of policy.
 It’s pure insurance with no cash value account.
 A term life policy has only one function: to pay a specific lump sum to whoever you’ve designated, upon a specific event – – your death.
 The death benefit and the policy limit are the same – – a $200,000 policy pays a $200,000 death benefit.
 The policy protects your family by providing money they can invest to replace your salary, as well as to cover final expenses incurred by your death.

-Whole Life: for permanent coverage, guaranteed premiums, death benefits and cash value growth.
+For permanent coverage, guaranteed premiums, death benefits and cash value growth.

 Whole life insurance provides permanent protection for your dependents while building a cash value account.

-Universal Life: for permanent coverage, flexibility and less emphasis on cash value.
+For permanent coverage, flexibility and less emphasis on cash value.